k2view-academy/K2View-Academy/articles/TDM/tdm_gui/04_tdm_gui_business_entity_window.md

 ### Logical Units Tab

-To use a BE in a TDM task, it must have one or more LUs assigned.
+To use a BE in a TDM task, it must have one or more LUs assigned to it.

 #### How Do I Add an LU to a BE?